-St George’s House hosts some 60 consultations annually.
-There are three distinct strands: Social and Ethical Consultations; Clergy Consultations; and Consultations programmed by external groups and organisations in keeping with the ethos and practice of the House.
+There are three distinct strands to the consultation programme: Social and Ethical Consultations; Clergy Consultations; and Consultations programmed by external groups and organisations committed to the ethos and practice of the House.
 Add to this the regular Society of Leadership Fellows Conversations and you have an organisation putting its unique facilities and location to full and good use in our society.

-As regards the latter, we welcome enquiries from organisations or groups who wish to use the House for such events.
+We welcome enquiries from organisations or groups who might wish to use the House for such events.

 What we offer